The Tyne Songster (W & T Fordyce, 1840): John Simpson the pedestrian

 John Simpson (lived c.1822) the pedestrian was a Cumbrian competitive walker/athlete.

 Simpson was a Cumbrian character who was referenced in The Tyne Songster published in 1840, in the song "On Russell The Pedestrian".
 While not written in a Geordie dialect, it has a strong Northern connection.
-The notes to the song mention that Russell walked 101 miles in 23 hours, 56 minutes and 30 seconds on the 25 and 26 June 1822 on Newcastle Racecourse.
+The notes to the song mention that Russell walked 101 miles in 23 hours, 56 minutes and 30 seconds on 25 and 26 June 1822 on Newcastle Racecourse.

-On Whit Monday, and again on the 29 and 30 July 1822, Simpson attempted to walk 96 miles, but failed in both attempts.
+On Whit Monday, and again on 29 and 30 July 1822, Simpson attempted to walk 96 miles, but failed in both attempts.

 Russell the pedestrian

 Russell the pedestrian, who (lived c1822) was a Newcastle character who was mentioned on page 180 by W & T Fordyce (publishers) in The Tyne Songster published in 1840, in the song "On Russell The Pedestrian" written in his honour.
 It is not written in a Geordie dialect, but has a strong Northern connection.

-The song is a tribute to Mr Russell who walked 101 miles in 23 hours, 56 minutes and 30 seconds on the 25 and 26 June 1822 on Newcastle Racecourse.
+The song is a tribute to Mr Russell who walked 101 miles in 23 hours, 56 minutes and 30 seconds on 25 and 26 June 1822 on Newcastle Racecourse.